The Nature of Grayton Beach

 Trails and Grayton Beach State Park

 Grayton Beach is proud to have so much state land surrounding us.
-Instead of many story mansions, we are more partial to the thick pine trees and dense palm fronds.
+Instead of many-storied mansions, we are more partial to thick pine trees and dense palm fronds.
 And so we have many great trails and parks in our vicinity, including Grayton Beach State Park, which is within walking distance.

-Grayton Beach State Park offers an exclusive look at the Coastal Dune Lake’s ecosystem.
-And a look at what it’s like to be enveloped by the scrub oak maritime forest.
-It is a great place to bring your family to experience the “Real Old Florida”.
+Grayton Beach State Park offers an exclusive look at the Coastal Dune Lake’s ecosystem and a look at what it’s like to be enveloped by the scrub oak maritime forest.
+It’s a great place to bring your family to experience the “Real Old Florida”.
 And participate in any of the other activities mentioned on this page.

 Western lake as seen from Grayton Beach state park